superform-xyz/v2-core-public/README.md

 This document provides technical details, reasoning behind design choices, and discussion of potential edge cases and risks in Superform's v2 contracts.

-The protocol consists of the following components:

-- **Core System**: The primary business logic, interfaces, execution routines, accounting mechanisms, and validation components

 ## Repository Structure
 ```
 src/
 ├── core/               # Core protocol contracts